simplicitesoftware/docs/content/CTG_30_tutorial/CTG_01_getting-started/LSN_01_module/module_ENU.md

 The Module **Training** is created and opened.

-The next step to building the App is adding business objects : [Create business object](/lesson/tutorial/getting-started/object)
+The next step to building the "Order Management" Training App is adding business objects : [Create business object](/lesson/tutorial/getting-started/object)